Shen-Language/shen-cl/README.md

 4
 ```

+Important to note is that `load-lisp` `load-inline-lisp` and `eval-inline-lisp` operate by default in the `:COMMON-LISP-USER` package, rather than the `:SHEN` package the rest of the language operates in.

 The function `shen-cl.exit` is included, which takes a single integer argument, terminates the process, returning the argument as the exit code.

 ## Prerequisites